Self-Improving Semantic Perception for Indoor Localisation: Conclusion Outlook

 \section{Conclusion \& Outlook}

-In this work we propose a framework for self-improving semantic perception by combining continual learning with self-supervision.
-We study this on a robotic system that localises in 3D floorplan meshes.
+In this work we propose a framework for self-improving perception by combining \ac{cl} with self-supervision.
+We study this on a real robotic system that localises in 3D floorplans.
 Our experiments validate the gains of the self-improving systems in diverse environments.
 In particular, we analyse the effects of knowledge transfer and forgetting when switching between environments.
-We find that memory replay is an effective solution that can mitigate forgetting, and observe that exposure to multiple environments is sometimes even beneficial for overall performance.
+We find that memory replay is an effective solution that can mitigate forgetting, and observe that the system can even further improve as it transfers knowledge from previously seen, distinct environments.

-The concept of self-improving, continual, online learning robots opens up exciting questions for future research.
-The related self-supervision approaches that we describe may facilitate the transfer of our proposed framework to other robotic applications.
-Moreover, our evaluations of knowledge transfer and forgetting show potential for effective combinations of self-supervision and continual learning.
-Finally, we identify long-term deployment of online learning systems as an important future research direction for self-improving perception.